SpaceForceLLC/WSL-Gentoo/README.md

 # Gentoo package for Windows Subsystem for Linux
 ## Introduction
 This is a slightly modified version of the reference WSL package found at [Microsoft/WSL-DistroLauncher](https://github.com/Microsoft/WSL-DistroLauncher), customized for Gentoo.

+This is intended for people who are already at least somewhat experienced with Gentoo.

+## WSL Limitations
+Filesystem access is slow.
+This has a significant impact on the amount of time it takes to emerge anything.

+32-bit programs will not run, so multilib profiles cannot be used.

+GUIs are officially unsupported under WSL.
+VNC and X over TCP seem to work fine in practice, but your mileage may vary.

+WSL provides its own init.
+It sets up a reasonable environment for a user session, but it won't start any services.

+At least for now, systemd doesn't work at all.

 ## Requirements for building
 This project can be built using Visual Studio Community 2017.
 The "Universal Windows Platform development" feature is required, along with the following subfeatures: